o3de/o3de.org/content/docs/userguide/components/entity-system-pg-creating-system-components.md

 }
 ```

-## Making a Component a System Component<a name="component-entity-system-pg-creating-system-components-defining"></a>
+## Making a Component a System Component {#component-entity-system-pg-creating-system-components-defining}

 After you create the code for your component, add it to your project's system entity to make it a system component\.